hasankhadra/provectus-internship-task/README.md

 you can modify any of the env variables in the `.env` file.

 **IMPORTANT**:
-To test the code locally, you need to install `python-decouple` with the command `pip install python-decouple`.
+To test the code locally, you need to manually install the libraries inside `requirements.txt` since docker won't download it for local use.

 <a name="codingtasks"></a>
 ## 2. Coding Tasks for Data Engineers